 "I believe that it's a coach's job to set culture and expectations with his/her team (attitude and effort), and it's up to the player to have the integrity to follow through on those expectations.
 How you do anything is how you do everything."

-Madison has been an private instructor at RoundTripper as well as a Varsity assistant and hitting coach at Park Tudor HS and previously was an assistant coach for a 16U Mustangs team.
+Madison has been an private instructor at RoundTripper as well as a Varsity assistant and hitting coach at Park Tudor HS and previously was an Assistant Coach and Head Coach in the Indiana Mustangs program.
 His personal interests include spending time with his wife and two sons, traveling, and golfing.

 At Fishers High School Gabbi was a Varsity starter for four season, All-Hoosier Crossroads Conference three consecutive seasons, All-Hamilton County first team for four seasons, 2016 Hamilton County Player of the Year, the career and season record holder for strikeouts, wins, ERA, and innings pitched at Fishers HS, 2016 first team All-State selection, Indianapolis Star Super Softball Team in 2016, a 2016 Indiana All-Star, team MVP in 2014, 2015 and 2016, and was the first softball player on the FHS Athletic Wall of Fame.